Yes, rates are increasing overall. The details include:

 For customers in southern Ontario, the transportation cost is now combined included in the "Gas used" line on your bill.
-In the North West, the net transportation cost increased about $11 to $44 annually, depending where you live.
-In the North East rate zone, the net annual transportation cost decreased by about $71 to $99 dollars, depending where you live.
+In the North West, the net transportation cost increased about $2 annually.
+In the North East rate zone, the net annual transportation cost decreased by about $2.

-The combined impact of these changes is an overall increase of about $122 a year in southern Ontario and between $56 and $163 a year in northwestern and northeastern Ontario rate zones.
+The combined impact of these changes is an overall increase of about $20 a year in southern Ontario, and an increase between $41 and $50 a year in northeastern and northwestern Ontario.

 North American natural gas markets are changing, with increasing natural gas production in areas closer to Ontario, and declining production from Western Canada.